 Subscriptions and redemptions resulting from a request transmitted after the cut-off time mentioned in the prospectus (late trading) are prohibited.
-Subscription/redemption requests received by the centralising agent after 6pm (CET/CEST) shall be considered to have been received on the subsequent net asset value calculation day.
+Subscription and redemption requests received by the centralising agent after 6pm (CET/CEST) shall be treated as if they were received on the following NAV calculation day.